University Campus of Football Business: Other ventures

+In July 2020, UCFB launched the Global Institute of Sport (GIS), furthering UCFB's educational breadth and delivery.

-In 2022, UCFB Wembley launched the Wembley Basketball Academy, in partnership with the local team London Elite Basketball, which was designed for aspiring young basketball professionals in the UK to study alongside training, and as an effort to help grow the sport in the UK.
+In 2022, UCFB Wembley launched the Wembley Basketball Academy, in partnership with local team London Elite Basketball, which was designed for aspiring basketball professionals in the UK to study alongside training, and as an effort to help grow the sport in the UK.